INFECTIONS OF THE CONJUNCTIVA AND CORNEA

-A therapeutic keratoplasty is a surgery in which the infected cornea is replaced with a healthy one when the infection is very severe and not responding to topical treatment or to reduce the load of infective pathogens in the eye when the infection has involved a large area of the cornea.
+A therapeutic keratoplasty is a surgery in which the infected cornea is replaced with a healthy one when the infection is very severe and not responding to topical treatment or to reduce a load of infective pathogens in the eye when the infection has involved a large area of the cornea.